flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 commit the screenshot ref and upload the screenshot ref for all architectures.

-Committing is done after flatpak-builder exported a repo, using `ostree commit --repo=<repo name> --canonical-permissions --branch=screenshots/<arch> <builddir>/screenshots`.
-For flatpak-builder >= 1.3.4, the last path is `<builddir>/files/share/app-info/media`.
+Committing is done after Flatpak-builder exported a repo, using `ostree commit --repo=<repo name> --canonical-permissions --branch=screenshots/<arch> <builddir>/screenshots`.
+For Flatpak-builder >= 1.3.4, the last path is `<builddir>/files/share/app-info/media`.

 The process is automated when using [flatpak-github-actions](https://github.com/flatpak/flatpak-github-actions#inputs).